rlisahuang/rlisahuang.github.io/_pages/about.md

 Besides research, I am passionate about [Teaching](/teaching/) Computer Science, from introductory programming to upper-level research seminars.
 I received the Doctoral Excellence in Teaching Award from the UCSD CSE department in 2024.

 Outside of my day job as a computer scientist, I am an amateur figure skater, pianist, and flutist.

-**I’m on the job market this year!
-Please don’t hesitate to get in touch if you have a position to fill.
-I am interested in both tenure-track academic positions (SLACs & teaching-focused) and industry positions.**

 <!--